 According to Dr Michael Murray N.D, a Health researcher and Naturopathic Physician, “Fish oils have a role to play in treating or preventing depression and to have positive effects for patients with depression as well as in Bipolar disorder.”

 The importance of Omega -3 fatty acids to brain function relates to their role in the Phospholipid composition of the nerve cell membranes.
 Studies have shown that

 • The fluidity of brain cell membranes ( what they allow in and out of the cell, either toxins or nutrients )

 • Neurotransmitter synthesis and binding and signal transmission

-• The activity of Key enzymes that break down neurotransmitters like serotonin , dopamine and adrenalin . ( it is thought that Depression is a result of not enough serotonin or dopamine in the brain )
+• The activity of Key enzymes that break down neurotransmitters like serotonin, dopamine and adrenalin. ( it is thought that depression is a result of not having enough serotonin or dopamine in the brain )

-These have been described as above but in my clinic Omega –3’s supplements are prescribed quite often for a variety of disorders but they take time to work .
-For example in treating dermatitis one would allow 8 weeks for some effect to take place and use in high doses.
-Once a healing effect has taken place then dosage can be reduced to maintain that healing .
-For depression they would be used in conjunction with other supplements as part of a supplement program.
+These have been described as above, but in my clinic, Omega –3’s supplements are prescribed quite often for various disorders, but they take time to work.
+For example, in treating dermatitis, one would allow eight weeks for some effect to occur and use in high doses.
+Once a healing effect has taken place, then the dosage can be reduced to maintain that healing.
+For depression, they would be used in conjunction with other supplements like StJohns wort and Activated B group vitamins as part of a supplement program.

 References: Michael Murray N.D – Encyclopaedia of Nutritional supplements –Prima Press and www.doctormurray.com